 Postharvest Physiology, Pathology and Biotechnology

-The group of Physiology, Postharvest Pathology and Biotechnology dedicates its activity to the study of the quality of the fruit and its maintenance during posthravest storage.
-In our research project we use different multidisciplinary approaches and estretegies to understanding the physiological and molecular mechanisms related to fruit quality during post-harvest.
-We also address the development of storege technologies to prevent or reduce pos harvest losses caused by physiological and pathological disorders.
-Our research is mainly focused, but not exclusively, on citrus fruits.
+The group of Physiology, Postharvest Pathology and Biotechnology dedicates its activity to the study of the quality of the fruit and its maintenance during postharvest storage.
+In our research projects, we use different multidisciplinary approaches and strategies to understand the physiological and molecular mechanisms related to fruit quality during post-harvest.
+We also address the development of storage technologies to prevent or reduce postharvest losses caused by physiological and pathological disorders, and to reduce the mycotoxin levels in fruit.

-- Physiological changes during postharvest storage of fruits.
+1. Physiological changes during postharvest storage of fruits.
 The group is addressing, the origin and causes of the abiotic factors provoking disorders.
 Our interest is to understand and characterize physiological, biochemical and molecular responses of the fruit against these abiotic stresses.
 These studies have been mainly focused on Citrus fruits, and using natural genetic variability of species susceptible and resistant to the disorders and functional genomic approaches and high-throughput technologies.